 You can troubleshoot a water heater leak by inspecting the tank or the heating unit for moisture.
 Be sure to turn off the electrical or gas supply and then let the tank cool down first.
 Check for water seeping out of or pooling down at the bottom of the equipment.

 If there's a considerable amount of water coming out of the unit, call your local plumbers right away.
 Leaks are water heater problems that often indicate corrosion.
 Left unaddressed, the degraded parts can crumble and allow even more water to flow out.
+Water damage is expensive and can cause structural issues as well as mold.
+A water heater can leak from anywhere, either the tank or the pipes.

 If there's too much internal damage to the unit, it may be best to get a replacement water heater.